criadoperez/solana-csv-exporter/README.md

 ## License

-This project is free and open source software, released under the GNU AGPL v3 license.
+This project is free and open source software, released under the GNU GPL v3 license.